prabhu/Wubtitle-Wordpress-Plugin/README.md

 # Wubtitle

 Wubtitle is a plugin that generates:
   - subtitles and transcript of uploaded videos in media library
   - transcript of youtube video

-## functionality
+## Functionality

   - Subtitle generation
   - Subtitle ActivaRequirementstion \ Deactivation
   - Generation of video transcription (average video and youtube video)
   - Transcript insertion in the article through gutenberg block or modal window from classic editor
   - Editing and management of all transcriptions

 ## Requirements